 You should also know that cats bond with their owners and even crave their company.
-(Plenty of cats greet their owners at the door each night with plenty of meows and ankle rubs!)
+(Plenty of cats greet their owners at the door each night with meows and ankle rubs!)
 If your social life and career regularly keep you away from home, you should reconsider getting a pet.
 But if you spend most of your evenings and weekends at home, a cat can be a wonderful companion that helps you unwind with soothing purrs.

 What you should know before adopting a cat

 There are things you need to think through before you get a cat.
 For starters, pet ownership means committing to providing your kitty with the basics, like food, fresh water, litter box and litter, toys and veterinary healthcare.
 “Free kitten or cat to a good home” really is a myth.